franiglesias/golden/README.md

 ### Options for Scrubbers

 `Replacement`: allows you to customize the replacement of any scrubber supporting options.
-Some scrubbers will put a placeholder as replacement, but in some cases you could prefer a different placeholder.
+Some scrubbers will put a placeholder as a replacement, but in some cases, you could prefer a different placeholder.

 ```go
 t.Run("should replace ULID with custom replacement", func(t *testing.T) {